cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/modules/common.rst

 :py:class:`biosample.models.Submission` and reflect what happened to submissions and what is possible to do with submission.
 Here are the main statuses:

-- **waiting**: means a processing phase where no user access is intended to data.
+- **WAITING**: means a processing phase where no user access is intended to data.
 While in this status data are checked, submitted or loaded and no update/deletion should occur in this stage.
 Model and views should have their methods to prevent user access during this phase.
-- **loaded**: means that data were correctly loaded insided :ref:`The Unified Internal Database`. data could be modified but need to be validated before submission
+- **LOADED**: means that data were correctly loaded insided :ref:`The Unified Internal Database`. data could be modified but need to be validated before submission
-- **error**: error is a status that should never be seen.
+- **ERROR**: error is a status that should never be seen.
 It mean an issue in InjectTool itself or an error in data import.
 Entries in such status need to be verified
-- **ready**: this status means that the validation is successful, and data could be submitted to biosample.
+- **READY**: this status means that the validation is successful, and data could be submitted to biosample.
-- **need_revision**: this status mean an issue in validation, or an error in biosample submission.
+- **NEED_REVISION**: this status mean an issue in validation, or an error in biosample submission.
 Data need changes in order to be correctly subitted to biosample.
-- **submitted**: this status mean that data were submitted to biosample and the system is waiting for ``USI`` response in order to collect ``biosample_ids`` and complete the submission.
+- **SUBMITTED**: this status mean that data were submitted to biosample and the system is waiting for ``USI`` response in order to collect ``biosample_ids`` and complete the submission.
-- **completed**: this status means that data were correctly submitted to biosample and that they received a ``biosample_id``.
+- **COMPLETED**: this status means that data were correctly submitted to biosample and that they received a ``biosample_id``.
 After such status, you need to refer to ``biosample_id`` to update or change such data.